 - Check the site has a meaningful and helpful 404 error page

-31. Checklist for Page Layout
+31. Web Design Checklists for Page Layout

 - Does the page layout appeal to the target audience